Dysembryoplastic neuroepithelial tumor (DNET)

 MRI through the temporal lobes of a patient with seizures demonstrates a high T2, low T1 region within the anterior mesial temporal lobe on the right.
 The central high T2 region does not attenuate on FLAIR.

-In cystic cortical tumours involving the temporal lobe, the general differential diagnosis includes:
+In cystic cortical tumors involving the temporal lobe, the general differential diagnosis includes:

 The patient went on to have a resection.